 An ice-cold beer, a mojito, or margarita may sound refreshing, but don’t let your pup dip into any alcoholic beverages.
 Alcohol toxicity is not very common, because dogs are not innately drawn to alcoholic beverages.
 However, they may be attracted to fruit-based drinks, cocktails, punches, ciders, seltzers, and foods with alcohol as a key ingredient.
-Another serious consideration is diet alcoholic beverages or other mixers that may contain Xylitol, an artificial sweetener, which is highly dangerous, and even fatal, if consumed by a dog.
+Another serious consideration is diet alcoholic beverages or other mixers that may contain xylitol.
+This artificial sweetener is which is highly dangerous, and even fatal, if consumed by a dog.

 Caffeine can be fatal for dogs.
-This includes the beans and grounds for coffee, hot tea and iced tea, sodas with cola, energy drinks, and chocolate drinks.
-Their high sensitivity to caffeine can cause dogs to experience hyperactivity, increased heart rate, and cardiac arrhythmias, high blood pressure, tremors, seizures, vomiting and diarrhea, a high fever, and coma.
+This includes coffee beans and grounds, hot and iced teas, sodas with cola, energy drinks, and chocolate drinks.
+Dogs’ high sensitivity to caffeine can cause them to experience hyperactivity, increased heart rate, cardiac arrhythmias, high blood pressure, tremors, seizures, vomiting and diarrhea, a high fever, and coma.

 Most dogs will be attracted to the grill, especially when you cook meat.
 Don’t let them lick up the fat that drips from the meat because it is rich in oils that can cause pancreatitis.
-Symptoms include: vomiting, diarrhea, intense abdominal pain, hunched back, weakness, and fever, and pancreatitis is life-threatening if untreated.
+Symptoms include: vomiting, diarrhea, intense abdominal pain, hunched back, weakness, and fever.
+Pancreatitis is life-threatening if left untreated.

-If you have a charcoal grill, be aware that although charcoal isn’t poisonous, it may upset your dog’s stomach if he eats it.
+If you have a charcoal grill, be aware that although charcoal isn’t poisonous, it may upset your dog’s stomach if they eat it.
 It commonly causes vomiting, diarrhea, and loss of appetite.
 Large pieces could also lead to obstruction and choking.

 What Should I Do If My Dog Eats Something Toxic?

 If you think your pet has gotten into something potentially toxic, call your veterinarian right away.
-When it happens outside of office hours or any time, day or night, weekends, and holidays, you can call AKC Reunite’s Pet Poison Helpline at 800-252-7894 for help.
+When it happens outside of office hours or any time, day or night, weekends, and holidays, you can call AKC Reunite’s Pet Poison Helpline at 800-252-7894.

 As experts on the potential danger of the substances dogs eat, the Pet Poison Helpline is the go-to resource to assist if your pet accidentally gets into something.
 They will recommend the necessary steps to help treat your pet.
 This may sometimes include getting the dog to an emergency vet as soon as possible.
 (AKC Reunite subscribers have lifetime access to the poison helpline for a single additional $15 fee.)